MARY

 Character Arc — Season One

 She tells people she is Mary Boleyn.
-It is a useful name in this particular mythology — close enough to the truth to be convincing, far enough to protect what she actually is.
-The Tudor period was crowded with Marys.
-The name has always been good cover.
+It is a useful name in this particular mythology — close enough to something true to be convincing, far enough to protect what she actually is.
 For Season 1 she is accepted at her word.
+The audience will have reason to revisit that acceptance later.

 She has been Ageless since the 16th century.
 What she wants is specific and almost mundane in its smallness given how long she has been alive.
-She wants to go back.
-Back to Tudor England, before the history books closed on her, before the throne passed to someone else, before everything she was owed was taken.
+She wants something back.
+Something she believes was taken.
+She has been patient about it in the way that only someone with centuries to spend can be patient — not resigned, not waiting.
+Engineering.

-This is why the artifact thefts are hers.
+The artifact thefts are hers.
 The shot at the concert was not an opening move of violence.
 It was an introduction.
-The Tudor rose pressed into the dust at every scene is not a calling card.
+The Tudor rose left at every scene is not a calling card.
 It is pressure.
 She is not reacting to Murder.
-She has been engineering toward this outcome for decades with the patience of someone who has learned that patience is the most dangerous weapon available to her.
+She has been building toward this outcome for decades.

-Colin MacWhurter — Ira Brener, golem architect, her Protector for seventy years against his will — runs her operations in the field.
+Colin MacWhurter — known to her as Ira Brenner, her Protector for seventy years against his will — runs her operations in the field.
 He is not loyal.
 He is bound.
 There is a difference Mary has never bothered to learn.
 That difference is the crack in her operation.
-Ira recognizes Levi for what he is immediately.
-He knows what it looks like when a golem chooses happiness.
-He has not seen it in a very long time.
-He decides to save him instead of destroy him.

 Whether that’s the end of her is a question Season 1 declines to answer.